62582c42ff475ca78e9cd77a Ideas Image P 1080

 Regular

-You might think it would be nice to recognise every good thing your team accomplishes, but it could backfire as your employees may feel it’s inauthentic and formulaic.
-Take the time to recognise both big and small achievements through both formal and informal methods.
+If you recognise every good thing your team accomplishes, it might come across as inauthentic and formulaic.
+Take the time to recognise big and small achievements through formal and informal methods.

 If you’re struggling to know what to recognise your employees for, then here are a few tips: